adamlglover/Scorpion/docs/Beginning with Scorpion programming.md

           * comment
           */

 Comments in Scorpion are completly ignored by the compiler and can be placed anywhere in the file in your source code.
-When using the single line comment ';', anything can be placed inside of that comment and will in-fact be ignored until the end of that line in the file.
-However when using multiline comments, do not nest comments together or you may confuse the assembler on where the end of the comment block ended.
+When using the single line comment ';', anything can be placed inside of that comment and will in-fact be ignored until the end of that line.
+However when using multiline comments, al information inside the comment block will be ignore until the first occurence of '*/'.
+When using multiline comments, do not nest comments together or you will confuse the assembler on where the end of the comment block ended.

           Valid Single line comment
           ; This comment ; is /* ok /* ------*/ */ and will not throw an error